andredaoust/notes/pro/languages/kusto_query_language.md

 TableName
 | where ColumnA=="test"
 | summarize NewCountName = count()
 	        , otherAvgName = avg(ColumnB)
 	        by ColumnA
 ```

-This will rreturn the number of ColumnA entries containing "test" and the average of the associated ColumnB
+This will return the number of ColumnA entries containing "test" and the average of the associated ColumnB

 ```
 TableName
 | summarize NumberOfEntries = count()
 	        by bin(TimeGenerated, 7d)
 ```

 bin allows you to summarize into logical groups.
 The example above groups the count() values by days.